Nordstrom/kubelogin/README.md

 ## Deploy
 1. --user is an optional flag that can be set which will specify what username you'd like to be set in the kube config file.
 This defaults to auth_user.
 2. --cluster is an optional flag to specify an exact clustername for the path to the server.
-This is set to current if no cluster is specified.
+This is set to kubelogin if no cluster is specified.
 3. --host is an optional flag to specify the rest of the URL to the server after clustername.
 This looks for an environment variable if not set.